alliedmodders/amtl/README.md

 ### HashMap (am-hashmap.h)

 ke::HashMap is a key -> value map built upon HashTable.
-This saves you from having to implement our own Policy and provides some more generic accessors.
-However it is still necessary to implement a hash function.
+This saves you from having to implement all of a Policy and provides some more generic accessors.
+However it is still necessary to implement a hash and comparison function.

+### HashSet (am-hashset.h)

+ke::HashSet is a HashMap that only stores keys.
+Like HashMap, you must still implement a policy with comparison and hash functions.

 ### InlineList (am-inlinelist.h)